TheUnknownScripter/Not-My-Roblox-Scripts/README.md

 # Not-My-Roblox-Scripts
-these scripts are created from friends of mine
+these scripts are created from friends of mine and or other scripts